shahinsalehiin/Darklup-Lite/readme.txt

-=== Darklup - The Most Advanced and Uprising WordPress Dark Mode Plugin ===
+=== Darklup - The most Advanced and Uprising WordPress Dark Mode Plugin ===
 Contributors: darklup, wpcommerz, devmahbub
 Donate link: https://darklup.com/
 Tags: dark, dark mode, dark theme, night mode, wordpress dark mode Requires PHP: 5.6
 Requires at least: 5.1
-Tested up to: 6.2.2
+Tested up to: 6.3
-Stable tag: 3.2.1
+Stable tag: 3.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-<p>Change the appearance of your WordPress website aesthetically by activating the most user-friendly plugin  - DarklupLite within a few moments.</p>
+<p>Change the appearance of your WordPress website aesthetically by activating the most user-friendly plugin  - Darklup within a few moments.</p>
 <p>👓 Dark mode reduces damages from bright screen lights and grants up to 70% eye protection.</p>

-<p>📋 Turn any WordPress website into an eye-pleasing reading experience by simply activating DarklupLite.</p>
+<p>📋 Turn any WordPress website into an eye-pleasing reading experience by simply activating Darklup.</p>

-<p>DarklupLite - The Best WordPress Dark Mode Plugin has numerous essential features for optimizing dark mode for WordPress website owners.
+<p>Darklup - The Best WordPress Dark Mode Plugin has numerous essential features for optimizing dark mode for WordPress website owners.
 Enable a visually stunning dark interface without facing any hassle with the help of Darklup's flexible and user-friendly functions.</p>

 <p>This essential dark mode plugin has been built based on advanced and smart artificial algorithms.
 It can automatically analyze the structure of the website and intelligently implement dark mode without creating any complications in the website design.</p>

 <p>The smart color sensitivity adjusts the color contrast according to user preference.
 Boost productivity without affecting your eyes.
 Also, you can use pre-generated 12 color presets for multiple dark mode designs</p>

-<h3>Why Choose DarklupLite?</h3>
+<h3>Why Choose Darklup?</h3>
 <p>Choosing the best WordPress dark mode plugin can make your website user experience more appreciable.
-Darkluplite has unique dark mode optimization features that are efficient to improve the bounce rate of your website.
+Darklup has unique dark mode optimization features that are efficient to improve the bounce rate of your website.
 It is also helpful for the visitors to keep safe from blue light exposure.</p>

 <p>We are glad about some user reviews of our plugin - </p>